wmde/wikidata-wikibase-architecture/01-Introduction and Goals.md

 - Ability to obtain large parts of the data on Wikidata.
 - Ability to quickly create visualizations based on data from Wikidata without the need to download it.

+### Data donor

+- Ability to import (donate) subset of my collection data to Wikidata.
+- Ability to monitor, maintain, and re-export the data donated to Wikidata.

 ### Wikidata Product Manager

 - It should be possible to create lists from the stored structured data.